Orientalism before 1900

 Osman came to Paris in 1860 at the age of 17 to complete his law studies.
 When he returned to Constantinople in 1869 with a French fiancée, he was an Orientalist artist, former student of the late Boulanger and friend of Gérôme.

-He learned from his French masters the techniques of realistic figuration that are based on photographs.
-He will remain throughout his life a great servant of the Ottoman Empire.
+He had learned from his French masters the techniques of realistic figuration that are based on photographs.
 He disdains the scenes of artificial harems and keenly observes the religious practices and the luxurious costumes of the Turkish elites.

 Painted in 1878 with the atmosphere from Topkapi, the picture of a young prince sprawled on a couch for better focusing on his reading passed at Sotheby's on April 24, 2012.
 A young woman fooling her boredom by looking at a big book, oil on canvas 41 x 51 cm painted in 1880, was sold for £ 6.7M by Bonhams on September 26, 2019 from a lower estimate of £ 600K, lot 62.
 Please watch the video prepared by the auction house.